DenisseUrenda/DS-Portfolio/UTEP-Survey.md

 ## The Data

 The University of Texas at El Paso (UTEP) has been collecting data on food and housing security of UTEP students since 2019 and continuous to this day.
-The data has been collected through a survey containing the questions presented in the table.
+The following table presents some of the questions used in the survey applied to UTEP students.

 |Variable             |Meaning                                                             |Notes                                                                         |
 |:--------------------|:-------------------------------------------------------------------|:-----------------------------------------------------------------------------|